Windows Community Toolkit for the Windows App SDK

 - Click “Install” and accept the license prompts.

-- Modify your project with the following based on your target framework: (See .NET SDK 5.0.200 and 5.0.104 can’t load default styles of custom controls – See Issue microsoft-ui-xaml/issues/4414, this should be resolved with an upcoming .NET update in April.)
+- (Skip this step if using 1.0-preview3 or later.)
+Modify your project with the following based on your target framework: (See .NET SDK 5.0.200 and 5.0.104 can’t load default styles of custom controls – See Issue microsoft-ui-xaml/issues/4414, this should be resolved with an upcoming .NET update in April.)

 <ItemGroup> <!-- If you are targeting 18362 --> <FrameworkReference Update="Microsoft.Windows.SDK.NET.Ref" RuntimeFrameworkVersion="10.0.18362.16" /> <FrameworkReference Update="Microsoft.Windows.SDK.NET.Ref" TargetingPackVersion="10.0.18362.16" /> </ItemGroup>